nadia-adams/digitalframeworksclass/assignment1edit.md

 Story Ideas
 Declining prison population: How much has the prison population gone down in the last year?
-The United States has one of the highest prison pouplations among developed countries.
-Due to state and federal laws the prsion population increased signifigantly over the last 40 years.
-Black and Hispanic populations are disporportionately incarcerated.
+The United States has one of the highest prison populations among developed countries.
+Due to state and federal laws the prison population increased significantly over the last 40 years.
+Black and Hispanic populations are disproportionately incarcerated.
 In recent years prison population reform has gained attention to push back on harsh sentencing, non-violent crimes, racial bias and marijuana convictions.
-Marijuana has become legal in 11 states prompting reform for inmates convicted of poession of marijuana.
+Marijuana has become legal in 11 states prompting reform for inmates convicted of possession of marijuana.
+States known for harsh sentencing and conditions should be looked at.
+Rikers Island in New York and California State Penitentiary can be looked at for its population and retention rates.

 Land-ownership among African-Americans: Has land ownership among African-Americans increased or decreased in the last year?
+Landownership can be a source of wealth.
+With an increasing wealth gap between black and white Americans, landownership can be a source of reasoning.
+When slaves were freed in 1863, they were promised some land from the United States but never received it.
+Though some slaves inherited land from slave holders and abolitionist.
+Inherited land or air property held by blacks today has been mostly sold or confiscated by large corporations.
+Furthermore, throughout the Jim Crow era blacks were not allowed to own or purchase land in certain areas.
+Economically, this has set African-Americans back but where do we stand today?